Qarza/android/README.md

 # Some small Android projects to play with further.
+Can be opened directly with Android Studio

+Ristinolla a.k.a.
+TicTacToe